yashdave31/elderdocs/INSTALLATION.md

 1. Ensure `definitions.json` exists in your Rails root
 2. Create `articles.json` (can be empty array: `[]`)
-3. Run `betterdocs deploy` again
+3. Run `elderdocs deploy` again

 ### Routes Not Working

 If `/docs` doesn't work:

-1. Check that the gem is properly loaded: `bundle list | grep better_docs`
+1. Check that the gem is properly loaded: `bundle list | grep elder_docs`
 2. Restart your Rails server
 3. Check Rails routes: `rails routes | grep docs`
 4. Verify the engine is mounted correctly